Amanedan/Cheksloice/README.md

 # Cheksloice
- just a bunch of small beginner projects.
+ just a bunch of beginner projects.

 #list of projects